ckaznocha/Bootable2VBox/README.md

 I am in no way affiliated with VirtualBox.
 I just wanted to eliminate something that was annoying to me.

 ### Data loss
 Running this script could cause damage to your data or your drives.
-Use it at your one risk.
+Use it at your own risk.
 I take no responsibility and cannot help you if something goes wrong.

 ### Supported OS
 I have only used this script on OS X 10.8.5.
 It may work on other versions of OS X and Linux, it has not been tested.
 I make no guarantees.